MHS Chemistry

 The formula for barium hydroxide octahydrate is _______________.

-These two chemicals react to form ammonia (NH3), water, and barium thiocyanate (Ba(SCN)2).
-Write the balanced chemical equation for this:
+These two chemicals react to form ammonia (formula NH3 ), water, and barium thiocyanate (formula Ba(SCN)2 ).
+Write the balanced chemical equation for this reaction:

 _______________ moles |

-Based on your balanced equation, which chemical, if any, is going to be a limiting reactant?
+Based on your balanced equation and the amounts above, which chemical, if any, is going to be a limiting reactant?

-How many moles of water should be formed by mixing these two chemicals?
+Determine the number of moles of water that should be formed by mixing these two chemicals.

 Assume the chemicals start out at room temperature.
 This is _______________ °C.